Microsoft OneNote: Change handwritten notes to text or math

 Image showing the use of the Lasso Select tool.

-4. As above press down on the screen and drag a selection around your equation.
-When you let go, all ink strokes in your equation should appear selected.
+4. As above, press down on the screen and drag a selection around your equation.
+When you let go, all the ink strokes in your equation should appear selected.

 Image showing the use of the Lasso Select tool.